Alagris/MealyCompilerDocs/Wizja.md

 > Preatty neet, i like it but too bloated IMHO
 > I would suggest to make it more like marketing gibberish than introduction to serious papers.
 Maybe something more like following

 A complex solution designed for NLP, ML and formal specification.
-Based on Mealy machine which is highly specialised computation model.
+Our product is based on a Mealy machine which is a highly specialised computation model.

 > But it's only my opinion and i understand if you not share my point